Last updated: December 10, 2016

 Zidisha reserves the right, at its sole discretion, to remove content that violates this prohibition, and to close the accounts of users who post such content.

-Important Note: Zidisha is a nonprofit organization engaged in the facilitation of microfinance lending to low-income entrepreneurs in developing countries.
+Important Note: Zidisha is a platform dedicated to the facilitation of microfinance lending to low-income entrepreneurs in developing countries.
 Zidisha's primary purpose is to provide financial aid in the form of loans.
 Zidisha believes that its lending model fosters a sense of responsibility and success for borrowers who repay their loans.
 The principal purpose of Zidisha's lenders in funding loans is to improve the lives of these entrepreneurs, and not to make a profitable financial investment.
 Lending to entrepreneurs through Zidisha involves a meaningful risk of loss of your principal lent.
 In addition, you are very likely to lose money in real terms on any loan you fund, even if it is repaid by the borrower, as a result of currency exchange rate changes, PayPal fees applied to uploading credit to your lender account, inflation and other factors affecting the value of principal and interest payments made by a borrower.
 Accordingly, we recommend that you consider lending through Zidisha to be a philanthropic activity, and you should not lend more money through Zidisha than you are prepared to lose.

 1. A recipient may redeem a gift card by creating a free lending account, and entering the redemption code in the Transfer Funds page of the account.
 When redeemed, the full value of the gift card will be credited to the recipient’s lending account.